mode-str/crossview/README.md

 # MCCG

-This repository contains the dataset link and the code for our paper *MCCG: A ConvNeXt-based Multiple-Classifier Method for Cross-view Geo-localization*.
+This repository contains the dataset link and the code for our paper [MCCG: A ConvNeXt-based Multiple-Classifier Method for Cross-view Geo-localization](https://ieeexplore.ieee.org/document/10185134), IEEE Transactions on Circuits and Systems for Video Technology.
 Thank you for your kindly attention.

 ## requirement
 1. Download the [University-1652](https://github.com/layumi/University1652-Baseline) dataset